 In the end you have far less control over your website than you would with a virtual private server (VPS) and the problems associated with shared web hosting can lead to slow page load times, poor search engine rankings and endless frustration.
 Unless you require nothing more than a personal website for casual use and you intend to keep regular backups of your data and you're not overly concerned about security, my advice is to forget about shared hosting.

 Enough talk about some of the pitfalls of shared web hosting.
 Let's talk VPS!

 You can think of a Virtual Private Server, or VPS, as a complete server with its own operating system that exists within a host computer, much like a virtual machine.
-In this way a VPS is similar to shared web hosting in that there is more than one instance running on a single hardware server, however the differences in performance, security and flexibility are enormous.
+In this way a VPS is similar to shared web hosting in that there is more than one instance running on a single hardware computer, however the differences in performance, security and flexibility are enormous.
 Each instance of a VPS is far better isolated from one another and you have pretty much full control over every aspect of the server, right down to the operating system, just as if it were a physical machine sitting in your lap.

-Unlike many other companies, PTD does not strike me as yet another fly-by-night hosting provider that oversells the space on their servers and builds up the perceived value of their business with the goal of later selling it to the highest bidder.
+Unlike many other companies, PTD does not strike me as yet another fly-by-night hosting provider that oversells the space on their servers and inflates the perceived value of their business with the goal of selling it to the highest bidder.
 It is comforting to feel like Pride Tech has my back for the long term.